apache/activemq-artemis/docs/user-manual/en/ha.md

        <shared-store>
           <slave>
              <allow-failback>true</allow-failback>
-             <failback-delay>5000</failback-delay>
           </slave>
        </shared-store>
     </ha-policy>

-The `failback-delay` configures how long the backup must wait after automatically stopping before it restarts.
-This is to gives the live server time to start and obtain its lock.

 In replication HA mode you need to set an extra property `check-for-live-server` to `true` in the `master` configuration.
 If set